Azure/azureml-assets/models/descriptions/foundation-models/model-card-text-classification-microsoft-deberta-base-mnli.md

 DeBERTa is a version of the BERT model that has been improved through the use of disentangled attention and enhanced mask decoders.
 Compared to BERT and RoBERTa, it outperforms them on a majority of NLU tasks using 80GB of training data.
 It has been fine-tuned for NLU tasks and has achieved dev results on SQuAD 1.1/2.0 and MNLI tasks.
 If you find the model useful please cite the paper.

+> The above summary was generated using ChatGPT.
+Review the [original model card](https://huggingface.co/microsoft/deberta-base-mnli) to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.

 ### Inference samples

 Inference type|Python sample (Notebook)|CLI with YAML